ksaaskil/django-rbac/article.md

 We'll be using vanilla Django without extra frameworks or dependencies throughout.
 This doesn't mean you shouldn't use publicly available packages, but sticking to pure Django is a good choice when you want to learn things and when you need the most flexibility.
 Remember, though, that user authentication is one place where you don't want to mess things up: the more code you write, the better test suite you'll need!

 In this part one, we'll setup a Django project and app for our REST API.
 We'll add a custom user model and simple tests.
+You can find the accompanying code [in this repository](https://github.com/ksaaskil/django-rbac).

 ## Creating the project and app